Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

 There are a lot of things that people want out of life, but to obtain them, you have to know what you value and then spend your time in a career or create a lifestyle that supports your values.

-For example, if you want to do meaningful work and you have a passion for helping other people, find a way to earn a living by being of service to others.
+For example, if you want to do meaningful work and have a passion for helping other people, find a way to earn a living by serving others.

-It is easy to suffer from inner turmoil if you don’t know what your purpose is.
+It is easy to suffer from inner turmoil if you feel purposeless.
 If you are trying to discover your path, it is important to keep the following things in mind:

-- First, stop thinking about it and take action instead.
+- Stop thinking about it and take action instead.
 Get out there and try different things to see if they give you a sense of purpose.

-- Second, figure out what inspires you and fulfills you, even if it doesn’t fit into a traditional career mold.
+- Figure out what inspires you and fulfills you, even if it doesn’t fit into a traditional career mold.

-- Third, let go of the idea that you only have one purpose.
+- Let go of the idea that you only have one purpose.
 The truth is, you may have multiple purposes in life.

 Take a deep breath and realize you aren’t alone and this feeling isn’t abnormal.